moosd/List2YT/README.md

 ./process.sh <filename>
 ```

-to go through, find the youtube videos and process them into an index.html file.
-Open index.html in any browser and leave in a background tab :)
+to go through, find the youtube videos (searching one by one) and process them into an index.html file.
+Open index.html in any browser and leave in a background tab and enjoy :)

 ## Random lists of youtube videos
 This also works for a list of any random youtube videos.
 If you have a file, `rawlist`, containing urls for all your youtube videos, parse them into index.html like this: